cdktf/cdktf-provider-googlebeta/docs/googleVertexAiIndexEndpointDeployedIndex.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.39.0/docs/resources/google_vertex_ai_index_endpoint_deployed_index#id GoogleVertexAiIndexEndpointDeployedIndex#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_vertex_ai_index_endpoint_deployed_index#id GoogleVertexAiIndexEndpointDeployedIndex#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `region`<sup>Optional</sup> <a name="region" id="@cdktf/provider-google-beta.googleVertexAiIndexEndpointDeployedIndex.GoogleVertexAiIndexEndpointDeployedIndex.Initializer.parameter.region"></a>

+- *Type:* str

+The region of the index endpoint deployment. eg us-central1.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_vertex_ai_index_endpoint_deployed_index#region GoogleVertexAiIndexEndpointDeployedIndex#region}

 ---